Carrier language: Consonants

 All dialects of Carrier have essentially the same consonant system, which is shown in this chart.

 There are three series of stops and affricates: aspirated, unaspirated (written voiced in the practical orthography), and ejective.

 As of the late 20th century, some conservative older speakers of Carrier had a contrast between apico-alveolar and lamino-dental series of fricatives and affricates.
 For other speakers, the lamino-dental series have merged with the apico-alveolar series.
-The contrast had become so obscure that when, in 1995, after many years of effort, the Carrier Bible Fellowship finally published he Stuart Lake dialect translation of the New Testament, they omitted marking of the lamino-dental series.
+The contrast had become so obscure that when, in 1995, after many years of effort, the Carrier Bible Fellowship finally published the Stuart Lake dialect translation of the New Testament, they omitted marking of the lamino-dental series.

 Vowels

 Carrier has six surface-phonemic vowels:

 Front and back vowels are tense in open syllables and lax in closed syllables.
 The reduced vowel /ə/ is quite variable in its realization: it approaches [i] immediately preceding /j/ and approaches [a] when either or both adjacent consonants are laryngeal.
 Unlike in some related languages, there is no distinctive nasalization; that is, Carrier does not contrast oral and nasal vowels.

 The great majority of instances of /ə/ are predictable from the phonotactics, introduced in order to create an acceptable syllable structure.
 The remaining instances are all found in certain forms of the verb where the morphology requires some vowel to be present.

 In most if not all dialects there are surface-phonemic distinctions of vowel length.
 However, all of the long vowels that create such distinctions are morphophonemically derived.
 There is no need to represent vowel length in lexical representations.